frictionlessdata/frictionless-prototype-py/docs/target/getting-started/README.md

 Now having all this information:
 - we can clean up the table to ensure the data quality
 - we can use the metadata to describe and share the dataset
-- we can include the validation into our workflow to guarantee validity
+- we can include the validation into our workflow to guarantee the validity
 - and much more: don't hesitate and read the following documentation!